 Community Rebuilding Fund

 The Community Rebuilding Fund launched in September 2020 following Oregon’s devastating wildfire season which burned over one million acres, destroyed thousands of homes, and killed nearly a dozen Oregonians.
 These wildfires forever changed many of Oregon’s vibrant rural communities.
-How these communities rebuild, and the resources they have to do so, will also forever shape the people and places that are the fabric of our diverse and dynamic state.
+The fund awarded $10.8 million in grants to 75 organizations, helping these communities rebuild the fabric of our diverse and dynamic state.

-The Community Rebuilding Fund is a partnership between Oregon Community Foundation, Meyer Memorial Trust, and The Ford Family Foundation and in addition to each partner, is primarily funded through individual donations and corporate and foundation support.
-The Fund catalyzes rebuilding efforts while centering the needs of Oregon’s vulnerable residents most impacted – including Latinx, Tribal and rural community members.
+The Community Rebuilding Fund was a partnership between Oregon Community Foundation, Meyer Memorial Trust, The Ford Family Foundation and The American Red Cross, with primary funding through individual donations and corporate and foundation support.
+The Fund catalyzed rebuilding efforts while centering to the needs of Oregon’s vulnerable residents most impacted – including Latinx, Tribal and rural community members.

-The Fund upholds the following tenets and values:
+The Fund upheld the following tenets and values:

 - Rebuild adaptively and responsively.
 Uncharted events equal uncharted responses.
 This work is unprecedented, for all of us.
 We accept we do not and will not have all the necessary information, answers, and direction.
 Instead, we pledge to refine our approach as we continue to learn from those most impacted.
 We ask for grace while we work together in this new, evolving landscape.